kinnala/scikit-fem/docs/listofexamples.rst

 .. plot::
    :caption: The final solution of Example 22.

-   from docs.examples.ex22 import m, u from skfem.visuals.matplotlib import plot, draw ax = draw(m)
+   from docs.examples.ex22 import visualize visualize()
-   plot(m, u, ax=ax, shading='gouraud', colorbar=True)

 See the `source code of Example 22 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex22.py>`_ for more information.